pdffiller/laravel-queue-qless/README.md

 ## Contribution

 You can contribute to this package by discovering bugs and opening issues.
 Please, add to which version of package you create pull request or issue. (e.g. [1.2] Fatal error on push job)

+## License

+Laravel Qless Queue driver is open-sourced software licensed under the MIT License.
+See the [`LICENSE.txt`](https://github.com/pdffiller/laravel-queue-qless/blob/master/LICENSE.txt) file for more.

+© 2018 PDFfiller<br>

+All rights reserved.